Orangenal-name/coinconomy/index.md

 ### What it does

-Anti-swear changes all listed words into hashtags (with a way to add custom words coming soon) When the custom words feature is added, you will be able to add them via the config.yml file, or via a command in game!
+Anti-swear changes all listed words into hashtags (with a way to add custom words coming soon)<br>
+When the custom words feature is added, you will be able to add them via the config.yml file, or via a command in game!

 ### Commands

-/noswearing - turns on the Anti-swearing! \n
+/noswearing - turns on the Anti-swearing!<br>
 /swear - allows players to swear!

 ### Support or Contact